 For example, based on the table, for Level 1 courses, simple translation of content would be adequate as a cultural adaptation technique.
-For Level 2 courses, in which content or tasks are more complex but universally familiar, localization could ensure that concepts and technical

-Complexity Level Level 1 Level 2 Level 3 Level 4 Low level, Mostly "soft skills," such as Simple Content Type Some soft skills; cognitive "hard information, complex knowledge, news skills"; simple knowledge, such attitudes and as regulatory or beliefs; many knowledge and financial inforcore concepts complex mation; business management strategy and most skills business skills Content Examples Product Application Project Negotiation knowledge, software, other skills, motivation, management, company electronic skills presentation skills, teamwork, conflict procedures marketing strategy resolution Content Translation only; Translation plus Translation plus Significant Adaptation content and context adaptation, context adaptation, proportion of context culturally examples as examples and content and What people learn some modular neutral required context is unique content per culture Instructional None Minor changes Required at key Significant Strategy points; re-ordering proportion unique Adaptation information, repreper culture; may
+For Level 2 courses, in which content or tasks are more complex but universally familiar, localization could ensure that concepts and technical t 1 1 1 1 Complexity Level Level 1 Level 2 Level 3 Level 4 Content Type Simple Low level, Some soft skills; Mostly "soft information, cognitive "hard complex skills," such as knowledge, news skills"; simple knowledge, such attitudes and knowledge and as regulatory or beliefs; many core concepts financial infor- complex mation; business management strategy and most skills business skills Content Examples Product Application Project Negotiation knowledge, software, other management, skills, motivation, company electronic skills presentation skills, teamwork, procedures marketing strategy conflict resolution Content Translation only; Translation plus Translation plus Significant Adaptation - content and context adaptation, context adaptation, proportion of context culturally examples as examples and content and What people learn neutral required some modular context is unique content per culture Instructional None Minor changes Required at key Significant Strategy points; re-ordering proportion unique Adaptation - information, repre- per culture; may sentation of con- require How people learn cepts, alternative alternative course media, etc. architectures Adaptation Translation Localization Modularization Origination Strategies - tasks are achievable by the targeted culture.
+Localization may be described as "the process of converting material...into a format that is technically, linguistically, and culturally appropriate for countries outside the original market" (Transware, 2002).
+These superficial changes, called softmulticulturalism by Henderson (1996), include slang, humor, gestures, units of measure, law, taboos, etiquette, and so forth (Transware, 2002).
+For Level 3 courses, Marinetti and Dunn (2002) proposed modularization, which entails adapting only those components of the elearning course that vary between the designing and recipient culture, and that could affect learners' outcomes.
+Finally, for course content that is complex or culturally differentiated, Marinetti and Dunn recommended origination - creating a new course with the full participation of the target culture.